 The first lake on our list is in Valsugana, and it’s super-easy to reach.
 It’s only a 90-minute round trip, much of it on the forest road.
 The trees with their autumn finery will leave you speechless.

 This circular walk is a little longer (4h 30m in all), but it’s quite straightforward.
 You set out from the village of Cembra and pass through vineyards, woods and meadows before reaching the lovely little glacial lake.

 This is another undemanding excursion, lasting about 3 hours and with limited ups and downs.
 The lake is surrounded by pasture and is well worth exploring, especially to the nearby Covel falls and Malga Covel farm for its gorgeous goat cheese.

 This one is more of a challenge, although the lake offers unrivalled views of the Pale di San Martino.
 Not everyone will be suited to the duration or the climbs, but if you know your way around a mountain, you’ll be fine.
 Still feeling energetic?
 There’s a detour on the way back, to explore Lake Pisorno and its curious legend.

 Lake Lagusel, Val di Fassa

 Probably the hardest of the lot, this trek is only for the physically fit – although the stunning landscape makes it well worthwhile.
 The route leads you among streams, pinewoods and alpine pastures until the splendid lake finally meets your eye.
 It’s a true oasis of peace in the heart of the mountains.

-A beautiful lake that’s easy to master.
-Doable in just over half an hour, the trail is also child-friendly and can be done with a baby carrier backpack.
-The much admired destination is a welcoming little refuge on the banks of a small alpine lake, in the middle of the woods, not far from Madonna di Campiglio.
+A gorgeous lake and a welcoming lodge which is reachable by three routes, each one a different length and degree of physical challenge, but easy enough for the little ones.
+The much admired destination is a welcoming lodge on the banks of a small alpine lake, in the middle of the woods, not far from Madonna di Campiglio.